 Margaret River Senior High School Advisory Committee

-The Commissioner’s regional Advisory Committee is made up of middle and senior-school leaders and students from Margaret River Senior High School.
+The Commissioner’s regional Advisory Committee for 2002 was made up of middle and senior-school leaders and students from Margaret River Senior High School.
 This coeducational high school is based in the South West regional town of Margaret River and has more than 1,100 students from years 7 to 12.

 Wednesday 30 November 2022

-To conclude the activities of the Commissioner’s Advisory Committees this year, students from Margaret River Senior High School and Penrhos College attended an afternoon tea hosted by His Excellency the Honourable Chris Dawson APM, Governor of Western Australia.
-The Committees celebrated their achievements throughout the year and shared their views on girls’ wellbeing with the Governor and his wife, Mrs. Dawson.
+To conclude the activities of the Commissioner’s Advisory Committees, students from Margaret River Senior High School and Penrhos College attended an afternoon tea hosted by His Excellency the Honourable Chris Dawson APM, Governor of Western Australia.
+The Committees celebrated their achievements throughout the year and shared their views on girls’ wellbeing with the Governor and his wife, Mrs Dawson.

 The students shared some of their discussions on gender inequality and women in sport, period poverty, the need for early consent education, and the need for more inclusive school environments, including gender-neutral bathrooms.
 Committee members have actively participated throughout the year in talks with school leaders, local councils and local members of Parliament to raise these issues and advocate for young people to be at the table when decisions about their wellbeing are made.

-The Commissioner thanks all Advisory Committee members for their efforts this year.
+The Commissioner thanks all Advisory Committee members for their efforts.

 Final committee meeting: 17 November 2022